 Bankrupt US coal company secures short-term funding

 CASPER, Wyo.
-(AP) — A federal judge has approved funding to allow a bankrupt coal company to maintain basic operations for a few days.
+(AP) — A U.S. judge has approved funding to allow a bankrupt coal company to maintain basic operations for a few days.

-U.S. District Judge Frank Volk on Friday approved $2.9 million in debtor-in-possession financing from two lenders to Milton, West Virginia-based Blackjewel LLC.
+U.S. District Judge Frank Volk in West Virginia approved $2.9 million in debtor-in-possession financing Friday from two lenders to Milton, West Virginia-based Blackjewel LLC.

 Information from: Casper (Wyo.)
 Star-Tribune, http://www.trib.com